nmoosape/test/README.md

 # test
-test repository for the git command demonstration
+testng repository for the git command demonstration